The Adjust Mobile Measurement Glossary

 What is Limit Ad Tracking?

-Limit ad tracking (also known as LAT) is a feature which allows users to opt-out of having an ID for Advertisers (IDFA).
-When the setting is enabled, the user’s specific IDFA appears blank when tracked.
-This means that these users won’t see specific ads targeted at them as, to the networks, the device has no identity.
+Limit ad tracking (LAT) is a feature allowing users to opt-out of having an ID for Advertisers (IDFA).
+With this setting enabled, the user’s IDFA appears blank when tracked.
+This means they won’t see specific ads targeted at them because, as far as networks see, the device has no identity.

-The choice isn’t necessarily made due to ad quality, but due to consciousness of privacy, or a wariness of advertisement in general.
-Typically, there are always users who seek privacy protection, and the setting is designed to give those users an option to remove themselves from the process.
-It’s important to recognize that there are always users who want to avoid advertising, and by self-policing like this the industry avoids potentially over-the-top legislation from affecting deeper parts of the ecosystem.
+The choice isn’t necessarily made due to ad quality, but due to consciousness of privacy, or a wariness of advertisements in general.
+Typically, there are always users who seek privacy protection, and the Limit Ad Tracking setting is designed to give those users an option to remove themselves from the process.
+There are always users who want to avoid advertising, and by self-policing with Limit Ad Tracking, the industry avoids potentially over-the-top legislation from affecting deeper parts of the ecosystem.

-Our report on the state of LAT 28 days after the fact can help you understand the distribution of users globally who have the setting enabled.
+If you’d like to know more, our report on the state of LAT 28 days after the fact can help you understand the global distribution of users who have this setting enabled.

 Limit Ad Tracking and Adjust